spruce-bruce/aaronbruce.com/site/src/content/post/defining-unit-test/index.md

 ## Closing Thoughts

 Hopefully, your takeaway from this piece is simply that there's a huge amount of variation in the way people define terms in our industry.
-If you want to have a useful discussion with folks on the subject of unit testing you first have to determine which definition of unit testing they subscribe to.
+If you want to have a useful discussion with folks on the subject of unit testing you first have to determine what they think "unit test" even means.

-One important closing thought I want to share is that whatever you call them, all 3 of the kinds of tests I documented in this post are useful.
+Whatever you call them, all 3 of the kinds of tests I documented in this post are useful.
 A well tested codebase should probably be using a testing strategy that incorporates all three of these test types to some degree.

 Some further reading:
 - [Martin Fowler's piece on the subject](https://martinfowler.com/articles/2021-test-shapes.html)